 - 2 tablespoons butter

 - 1/3 cup thinly sliced fresh sage leave

 - 1/4 teaspoon freshly ground black pepper

 - Butter a 9 by 13-inch pan.
 If preparing a pie crust, prebake the crust for 5-7 minutes at 400°F until set but not brown (this will prevent the crust from being mushy).

-- Heat the oven to 375°F. In a large bowl, combine the butternut squash with cinnamon, thyme, bay leaf, ½ teaspoon of salt and ¼ teaspoon of pepper.
+- Heat the oven to 375°F. In a large bowl, combine the butternut squash with cinnamon, thyme, 1/2 teaspoon of salt, and 1/4 teaspoon of pepper.
 Add 1 tablespoon extra-virgin olive oil, and toss to coat the squash.
 Transfer the squash to a large baking sheet lined with parchment paper (optional).
 Bake until the squash is tender, about 25 minutes.
-Remove and discard the bay leaf and transfer the squash back to the large bowl.
+Transfer the squash back to the large bowl.

 - Heat the butter in a small sauté pan over medium heat.
 When the butter begins to bubble and brown, add the sage leaves and cook until they are brown and crisp, 1 to 2 minutes.
 Fold into the vegetable-sausage mixture and spread out in a layer in the prepared baking pan.

-- Mix the egg, cream, salt & pepper in a blender for about 45 seconds until well mixed.
+- Mix the egg, cream, salt & pepper in a blender for about 30 seconds until well mixed.
 Pour over the vegetables and sausage and dot with goat cheese.
-Bake at 375°F for 20 minutes uncovered, then cover lightly with foil and continue baking for another 15 minutes (a total of 35-40 minutes) or until the middle no longer jiggles when moving the pan.
+Bake at 375°F for 20 minutes uncovered, then cover loosely with foil and continue baking for another 20 minutes (a total of 40-45 minutes) or until the middle no longer jiggles when moving the pan (or 160°F).
 Remove from oven and let stand for 5 minutes before serving.